singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 As we can already see that the data in the data frame is not standardized, if we don't normalize the data the outcome will be fairly different and we won't be able to get the correct results.

 This happens because some feature has a good amount of deviation in them (values range from 1-1000).
-This will lead to a very bad plot producing a lot of defects in the model.
+This will lead to a very bad plot producing a lot of bias in the model.

 We can understand this concept in more detail if we think in terms of neural networks.
 Let's say we have a dataset and we are trying to find the salary of the employees given some features like, years of experience, grades in high school, university and salary in last organization different other factors.